bayesomicslab/bayesomicslab.github.io/_members/kingsley-udeh.md

 ---

-Kingsley is a PhD student in the EL GATO Lab.
+Kingsley graduated from the EL GATO Lab with a PhD in 2022.